 indirect position

-position describing the location of a feature relative to the known location of another feature.
-Indirect position implies a logical link between the feature to be placed and the referenced feature, along which the position can be determined.
-Recognizing the catchment as the logical link between inflow and outflow, the topological path realizing the catchment between inflow and outflow nodes can be used to place features along it.
-Common examples in hydrology are the mileposts along a river referencing the source or/and the mouth.
+Position referencing the location of a feature relative to the known location of another feature.
+Indirect position requires a logical axis between the feature to be placed and the referenced feature, along which the position can be determined.
+Common examples in hydrology are mileposts along a river referencing the river source or/and mouth.

 NOTE: This definition corresponds to the linear referencing concept as described in the OGC Abstract Specification Topic 2, Spatial referencing by coordinates [ISO 19111].